github-linguist/linguist/README.md

 ### There's a problem with the syntax highlighting of a file

-Linguist detects the language of a file but the actual syntax-highlighting is powered by a set of language grammars which are included in this project as a set of submodules [which may be found here](https://github.com/github/linguist/blob/master/vendor/README.md).
+Linguist detects the language of a file but the actual syntax-highlighting is powered by a set of language grammars which are included in this project as a set of submodules [and may be found here](https://github.com/github/linguist/blob/master/vendor/README.md).

 If you experience an issue with the syntax-highlighting on GitHub, **please report the issue to the upstream grammar repository, not here.** Grammars are updated every time we build the Linguist gem and so upstream bug fixes are automatically incorporated as they are fixed.